enginebai/Algorithms/topics/linked-list.md

     // Find the (index - 1)-th node
     // i = index - 2, node will move to index - 1, this is what we're looking for.
-    // i = index - 1 node will move to index.
-    var node = this.head
+    // i = index - 1 node will move to index, since we have to find the previous node to insert, so this round is not what we're looking for. var node = this.head
     for (i in 0 until index - 1) {
         node = node?.next